camoa/adrupalcouple/modules/contrib/schemadotorg/modules/schemadotorg_block_content/README.md

 - Installs the Block content Schema.org mapping type.
 - Appends a visible content block's JSON-LD to the page's JSON-LD.
-- Removes the default @url from content blocks.
 - Ensures that the block content form's vertical tabs and submit button are always last.